Skip to content

 What cash to reconcile? (balances vs transactions)

-Most often, it’s enough to reconcile cash balances (also called “cash positions”) – and not cash transactions.
+Most often, it’s enough to reconcile balances (also called “cash positions”) – and not every transaction.
 Cash flows can have three sources:

 • Fund administrator, e.g. deposits and redemptions.